 - Use nonchemical pest control methods first to manage aphid populations.
 However, if you feel insecticides are necessary, choose less toxic products.

 - Insecticidal oils and soaps are the safest products.
 When properly used, these materials solve most problems.

 - Oils and soaps work by smothering aphids, so apply these products thoroughly.
 Don’t apply them to drought-stressed plants or when it is very hot.
 A few plants are sensitive to these products.

 - Apply insecticidal soaps, soap-pyrethrum mixtures, or neem oils on vegetables or small bushes such as roses.

-- Narrow range oils, such as parafinic, supreme, or superior oils, are appropriate for larger trees.
+- Narrow range horticultural oils—such as supreme or superior oils—are appropriate for larger trees.

 - Oils and soaps don’t kill aphids hidden within curled leaves.
 Prune these out.
-Systemic insecticides can kill hidden aphids, but they are much more toxic and not registered for use on garden vegetables or fruit trees.
+Systemic insecticides can kill hidden aphids, but they are much more toxic and might kill honey bees and parasites on flowering plants.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.